tompreston/generationzero-static/content/posts/pageant-brit-medlock.md

 The old song begins to call and the figures start to fade.<br> Some part with their coins, they know the boatman must be paid.<br> She breathes out softly, so softly, softer still.<br>
-Familiar notes shimmer, the murmuring memories quelled.<br>
+Familiar notes shimmer, the murmuring memories quelled.

 This bed was her castle; who can tell when she lost the key.